Yama (river): Course

 The Yama has its source in the southwestern slopes of the Maymandzhin Range, at the confluence of rivers Maimandzha and Maimachan, near Atka and not far from the sources of north-heading Maltan.
 It flows in a roughly southeastern direction along its entire course.
 The last stretch of the Yama is in a marshy coastal area where it divides into multiple sleeves and where there are many small thermokarst lakes on the right bank.
 Finally it flows by Yamsk village into the Perevolochny estuary, separated by a landspit from Yam Bay, at the southwest end of the Shelikhov Gulf, Sea of Okhotsk.

 The main tributaries of the Yama are the 63 km long Tob, the 60 km long Alut and the 76 km long Khalanchiga from the right.

 Flora and fauna

-Chosenia trees grow in the Yama floodplain by the banks of the river.
+Salix arbutifolia (syn.
+Chosenia arbutifolia) trees grow in the Yama floodplain by the banks of the river.

 The Yama river is a spawning ground for salmon species, including chum salmon, pink salmon and coho salmon.
-Arctic char and grayling are also found in the river.
+Arctic char, whitespotted char, dolly varden and grayling are also found in the river.

+In popular culture

+In the fishing simulator game Russian Fishing 4, Yama river is a major fishing map for spin fishing.